Dental Bonding — Dental Service in Seattle

 What is Dental Bonding?

 It does not need much prior planning.
-Furthermore, unless the procedure is being used to fill a decayed tooth, anaesthesia is rarely required.
+Furthermore, unless the procedure is being used to fill a decayed tooth, anesthesia is rarely required.

-Your dentist will start by using a shade guide to select a composite resin, which is a durable plastic material that closely matches the colour of your tooth.
-The dentist will then proceed to roughen the surface of the tooth, followed but the application of a conditioning liquid.
+Your dentist will start by using a shade guide to select a composite resin, which is a durable plastic material that closely matches the color of your tooth.
+The dentist will then proceed to roughen the surface of the tooth, followed by the application of a conditioning liquid.
 These steps aid in the adhesion of the bonding substance to the tooth.

-The tooth-coloured, putty-like resin material is then applied, moulded, and smoothed onto the tooth to achieve the desired shape.
+The tooth-colored, putty-like resin material is then applied, molded, and smoothed onto the tooth to achieve the desired shape.
 The resin is then hardened with a special light, which bonds the material to the tooth’s surface.

 Ending the dental bonding treatment, the dentist will trim, shape, and polish the bonded material to match the gloss of the rest of the tooth.
 The entire procedure can take approximately 30 to 60 minutes per tooth.

 How Long Does Dental Bonding Last?